metabase/metabase/docs/permissions/data-sandboxes-draft.md

 To prevent this from happening, you'll have to [disable public sharing](../questions/sharing/public-links.md) for your Metabase instance.

 Metabase can only create a data sandbox using the group membership or user attributes of people who are logged in.
 Since public links don’t require logins, Metabase won’t have enough info to create the sandbox.

-## Limitations

-Data sandboxing is unavailable for non-SQL databases such as Google Analytics, Apache Druid, or MongoDB.

 ## Further reading